Sales & valuation

 Fair or market

 Direct contact with buyers.
 No commission, but time investment.
 Ideal for smaller pieces.
+Know your floor price before you negotiate.

 Frequently asked questions